swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

   // ...
 ```

-This is annoying for the few distributed actor system developers, however it allows us to completely avoid any existential boxing that shuttling values through `Any` would imply.
+This is annoying for the few distributed actor system developers.
+However, it allows us to completely avoid any existential boxing that shuttling values through `Any` would imply.
 We are deeply interested in offering this system to systems that are very concerned about allocations, and runtime overheads, and believe this is the right tradeoff to make, while we await the arrival of variadic generics which will solve this system implementation annoyance.

 We are also able to avoid any heap allocations during the `remoteCall` thanks to this approach, as we do not have to construct type erased `arguments: [Any]` which would have been the alternative: